Understanding corporate wellness program costs as investments

 The world of business is trained to look for ROI on every dollar — instantly.
 Through that lens, it can be difficult to justify corporate wellness program costs.
 Money spent today may reduce healthcare costs, but over a longer timeline than most businesses can capture in an annual report.
 Then there are all the seemingly intangible benefits that make finance leaders suspicious of paying for a corporate wellness program.
 Things like engagement, inclusion and experience among staff aren’t necessarily line items that directly affect stakeholders.

 But if you want a culture that keeps good people and gets the best work out of them, a corporate wellness program is exactly what you should be investing in.
-Turnover is three times lower for employees who use the Limeade Well-Being solution, an intangible benefit that turns into hard dollars quickly.
+Organizations that use Limeade found more engaged employees are also healthier and happier and wanted to stay with their employer longer, delivering stronger business outcomes.
+Turnover is also three times lower for employees who use the Limeade Well-Being solution, an intangible benefit that turns into hard dollars quickly.

 The best wellness programs will do a lot more than lower healthcare costs over time.
 They’ll offer engagement that keeps your staff happy at work.